Declan-Reid/Projects/README.md

 # Personal Movie Rating System
 Retrieves movie data from imdb, allows me to rate how good it was on a scale, in different categories, and whether or not I would watch it again.

+# Project List
+A list of projects, which when clicked on shows you a list of tasks to be done and their progress, any and all required resources and notes publicly available, etc.